2023 Solar Incentives Guide for Scottsdale, AZ - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including ones handled by the Arizona government or by your county/municipality, might have additional qualifications.
-Speak with your local Scottsdale solar installer to find out what incentives your project may qualify for.
+Specific incentives, including those given out by the Arizona government or by your county/municipality, could have additional qualifications.
+Get in touch with your local Scottsdale solar installer to discover what incentives your project may qualify for.

-To find a top-rated solar panel installer, check out our guide to the top solar companies in Scottsdale.
+To learn about the best solar panel installers near you, read our article on the top solar companies in Scottsdale.

 How long until the federal solar tax credit ends?